darrenhankins/galvanize-notes/notes/algorithms-notes.md

 ---

 ##### Big O
-Big O - Allows programmers to discuss the complexity of an algorithm and understand how fast the runtime will grow given its input, in the worst case
+Big O - Allows programmers to discuss the complexity of an algorithm and understand how fast the runtime will grow given its input, in the worst case (elevator pitch)

 Big O notation is to classify algorithms by how they respond to changes in input size, such as how the processing time of an algorithm changes as problem size becomes extremely large